FundMakerFdn/fundmaker-strategy-sdk/README.md

 Print a CSV file of all pools in the database.

-## yarn export-pools filename.csv
+## yarn export-pools

 _Alias for `node tools/pools-csv.js -e`_

 Export all saved pools to a CSV file.
+Usage: `yarn export-pools filename.csv`.

-## yarn import-pools filename.csv
+## yarn import-pools

 _Alias for `node tools/pools-csv.js -i`_

-Replace all saved pools with the data from `filename.csv`.
-Useful for deleting unneeded pools.
+Replace all saved pools with pools from the CSV file.
+Usage: `yarn import-pools filename.csv`.